Colouring $(P_r+P_s)$-Free Graphs: Introduction

 \problemdef{{\sc $k$-Colouring}}{a graph $G$}{does there exist a $k$-colouring of $G$}

-To obtain more general results, we also consider a generalization of the $k$-{\sc Colouring} problem.
 A {\it $k$-list assignment} of $G$ is a function $L$ with domain~$V$ such that the {\it list of admissible colours} $L(u)$ of each $u\in V$ is a subset of $\{1, 2, \dots,k\}$.
-A colouring $c$ {\it respects} ${L}$ if $c(u)\in L(u)$ for every $u\in V.$ If $k$ is fixed, then we obtain the following decision problem:
+A colouring $c$ {\it respects} ${L}$ if $c(u)\in L(u)$ for every $u\in V.$ If $k$ is fixed, then we obtain the following generalization of $k$-{\sc Colouring}:

 \problemdef{{\sc List $k$-Colouring}}{a graph $G$ and a $k$-list assignment~$L$}{does there exist a colouring of $G$ that respects $L$}